EchoEchoooo/School/erc20/README.md

 ## Usage

-1. **Deploy the Contract**: Deploy the `IdoloCoin` contract with the address of the initial owner.
+1. **Deploy the Contract**: Deploy the `PokeCoin` contract with the address of the initial owner.
 2. **Mint Tokens**: The owner can mint tokens by calling the `mint` function.
 3. **Transfer Tokens**: Users can transfer tokens using the `transfer` function.
 4. **Burn Tokens**: Users can burn their tokens to reduce the total supply.

 ## Using the Program

-To interact with the `IdoloCoin` smart contract, follow these steps:
+To interact with the `PokeCoin` smart contract, follow these steps:

 1. **Set Up Your Environment**: